Chris Moore enters his second season as head coach of the Shawnee State baseball program.

 Moore resides in Portsmouth, Ohio.

-The only two-time NAIA All-American in Shawnee State Baseball program history, Phillip Butler is in his third season as a Student Assistant Coach.
+The only two-time NAIA All-American in Shawnee State Baseball program history, Phillip Butler is in his fourth season as a Student Assistant Coach.
 A transfer from Blinn Community College and native of Spring, Texas, Butler played two seasons at Shawnee State and was an instrumental part of the Bears’ AMC Regular Season Championship in 2010 and the Mid-South Conference Tournament Championship team in 2011.

 During his senior campaign in 2011, he was named a first-team NAIA All-American and the Mid-South Conference Player of the Year as he batted .356 and drove in 74 runs which was the best in the conference and sixth-best in the country.
 Butler also slugged .611 with 10 home runs and 21 doubles that season as SSU went back to the NAIA Tournament for the first time since 2000 and just the third time in program history.
 He finished his two years with the Bears with a .348 batting average, .599 slugging percentage, 40 doubles and 21 home runs while driving in 126 runs in 121 games.
 He was an honorable mention All-American in 2010.
 He was also a first-team All-Conference performer during both of his seasons.